dlage/perl-File-Assets-Precompile/README.md

 ##TO-DO List
 There are still a lot of things on the way:
-* Compress files - CSS and JS mainly
+* Compress files - CSS and JS mainly - DONE
 * Manifest files - glue together multiple CSS and JS files
  * Allow separator between files - probably default to `/* filename */`
 * Compile SASS/LESS/COFFEE
  * Easy to add new "processors"
-* Helper method for file urls
+* Helper method for file urls - DONE without helper (find & replace)
  * `asset-url('assets/path/to/asset.png')` would become `public/assets/path/to/asset-version12345678.png`
  * also applied to fonts, etc...